rockwotj/appengine-hangman/README.md

 ## But why?

-This was developed in order to be a learning experience for Tyler Rockwood's 2015 Spring Independent Study with Dr. Dave Fisher.
+This was developed in order to be a learning experience for Tyler Rockwood's 2015 Spring Independent Study with Dr. David Fisher.
 It uses the following technology stack:

 1. Google App Engine
 1. Javascript Endpoints